Tornadoes of 2019: April 13 (China)

-April 13–15
+April 13–15 (United States)

 On April 13, the Storm Prediction Center issued a moderate risk of severe weather for much of Louisiana, along with portions of Texas, Arkansas, and Mississippi.
 This included a 15% hatched risk area for tornadoes.
 A highly sheared and unstable atmosphere in place over much of the Southern United States provided a favorable environment for supercells and tornadoes, including the potential for strong, long-tracked tornadoes.
 Throughout the afternoon and evening, a tornado outbreak unfolded as multiple significant tornadoes tracked through the outlined threat area.
 An EF3 tornado severely impacted the town of Franklin, Texas, destroying numerous homes and businesses, and injuring 12 people.
 Another long-tracked EF3 tornado struck Weeping Mary and Alto, destroying numerous homes and the Caddo Mounds State Historic Site museum, killing two people and injuring 20 more.
 Alto had also sustained significant damage from a separate EF2 tornado that occurred earlier in the day.
 Three separate EF2 tornadoes struck Vicksburg, Mississippi, damaging homes and businesses.
 A high-end EF2 tornado also impacted Hamilton, destroying homes and a fire station, and killing one person there.
 After the high-end EF2 tornado, another EF2 tornado impacted areas near Greenwood Springs, Mississippi.
-In a later analysis, published in the Monthly Weather Review, it was noted “this tornado produced forest devastation and electrical infrastructure damage up to at least EF4 intensity” with winds up to 182 mph, which would make it the strongest tornado of the outbreak.
+In a later analysis, published in the Monthly Weather Review, it was noted "this tornado produced forest devastation and electrical infrastructure damage up to at least EF4 intensity" with winds up to 182 mph, which would make it the strongest tornado of the outbreak.
 Severe storms and tornadoes continued overnight into April 14 as the system pushed eastward, and an enhanced risk of severe weather was issued for parts of the Eastern United States, included a large 5% risk area of tornadoes extending from Georgia up to Pennsylvania.
 Widespread tornado touchdowns occurred in the threat area, though most were weak.
 However, an EF2 tornado struck Shelby, Ohio, where a Chevrolet dealership and several homes were significantly damaged, and six people were injured.
 A high-end EF2 tornado struck Starbrick, Pennsylvania as well, where a lumber company sustained major damage.
 A few additional tornadoes occurred into the early morning hours of April 15, including an EF2 tornado that caused severe damage to homes and a warehouse near Laurel, Delaware.
 Overall, this outbreak produced 71 tornadoes that killed three people.